rook/rook/Documentation/ceph-cluster-crd.md

 However, if a Key Management System exists Rook is capable of using it.
 HashiCorp Vault is the only KMS currently supported by Rook.
 Please refer to the next section.

-Ceph RGW supports encryption via KMS using HashiCorp Vault.
-If the below settings are defined, then RGW establish a connection between Vault and whenever S3 client sends a request with Server Side Encryption, it encrypts that using the key specified by the client.
-For more details w.r.t RGW, please refer [Ceph Vault documentation](https://docs.ceph.com/en/latest/radosgw/vault/)

 The `security` section contains settings related to encryption of the cluster.

 * `security`: